-The following table presents information relating to the beneficial ownership of our common shares as of December 31, 2022 by: (i) each person, entity or group of affiliated persons, known by us to own beneficially 5% or more of our outstanding common shares; (ii) each member of our Board and Senior Management; and (iii) our Board and Senior Management as a group.
-As of June 30, 2022, the measurement date for determining FPI status, less than 50% of our common shares were held by U.S. holders.
-Four of our 11 shareholders of record are U.S. holders.
-Five of our 11 shareholders of record are shareholders in the Netherlands, representing approximately 17.4% of our common shares outstanding as of June 30, 2022.
+The following table presents information relating to the beneficial ownership of our common shares as of December 31, 2023 by: (i) each person, entity or group of affiliated persons, known by us to own beneficially 5% or more of our outstanding common shares; (ii) each member of our Board and Senior Management; and (iii) our Board and Senior Management as a group.
+As of June 30, 2023, the measurement date for determining FPI status, less than 50% of our common shares were held by U.S. holders.